HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals: Introduction

-In this work, we address these gaps with \textbf{HSG-12M} (Hamiltonian Spectral Graphs, 12~Million): the first large-scale dataset of spatial multigraphs, grounded in non-Hermitian quantum physics.
-Each graph is a so-called \textit{spectral graph}~\cite{taiZoologyNonHermitianSpectra2023,linTopologicalNonHermitianSkin2023,xiongGraphMorphologyNonHermitian2023,wangAmoebaFormulation2024} derived from the energy band structure of a one-dimensional crystal Hamiltonian, encoding the complex energy spectrum's full geometry\footnote{In mathematical terms, the energy spectrum refers to the set of eigenvalues of the Hamiltonian matrix.
-Within this work, energy band structure can be considered the same as energy spectrum.}.
-In condensed matter physics, energy band structure is a fundamental concept, key to understanding insulators, conductors, phase transitions, electron dynamics, and system symmetries.
+A rich resource lies in the \textit{Hamiltonian spectral graph}, a fascinating and diverse object emerging from recent advances in non-Hermitian physics.
 Recent advances have shown that the energy spectrum of one-dimensional crystals under open boundary conditions\footnote{To be precise, it is 1-D crystal (lattice) Hamiltonian, under open boundary conditions (OBC), in the thermodynamic limit (i.e. large-size limit, the length of the lattice $\to\infty$).} forms arcs and loops on the complex energy plane.
-These spectral loci can be naturally represented as spatial graphs embedded in the two-dimensional $\gC$-plane.
-Moreover, these \textit{spectral graphs} serve as fingerprints with far more intricate structures than conventional topological signatures for electronic behavior (e.g., $\mathbb{Z}/\mathbb{Z}_2$ invariants, Chern number \cite{hasan2010colloquium}). \Figref{fig:p2g}\&\ref{fig:gallery} show examples of these graphs, featuring a kaleidoscope of nontrivial edge geometries and multiplicities that form diverse patterns beyond existing graph datasets.
+These spectral loci can be naturally represented as spatial graphs embedded in the two-dimensional complex plane ($\sC$-plane).
+Moreover, these \textit{spectral graphs}~\citep{taiZoologyNonHermitianSpectra2023,linTopologicalNonHermitianSkin2023,xiongGraphMorphologyNonHermitian2023,wangAmoebaFormulation2024} serve as fingerprints with far more intricate structures than conventional topological signatures for electronic behavior (e.g., $\mathbb{Z}/\mathbb{Z}_2$ invariants, Chern number \citep{hasan2010colloquium}). \Figref{fig:p2g}\&\ref{fig:gallery} show examples of these graphs, featuring a kaleidoscope of nontrivial edge geometries and multiplicities that form diverse patterns beyond existing graph datasets.

 Despite their theoretical significance, spectral graph extraction has traditionally relied on manual plotting and visual inspection---an approach limited to toy examples and small-scale investigations.
 In the absence of any automated workflow or large curated dataset, its systematic studies have remained out of reach.